Serendipity2-0/TradeManV1/README.md

 Bugs:
 > Send if the order is Pass or Fail with order details to firebase
+> Add Try and except block in strategy util for freecash and holding
+> DB free cash and broker freecash considering the tax changes overnight

 Performance: